 Calculate your current inventory turnover

-Before you can optimize, you need to know how fast your inventory rotates.
+Before optimizing, you need to understand how quickly your inventory rotates.
 The inventory turnover formula is:

 Inventory turnover = Annual purchases / Average inventory value

-A good inventory turnover for restaurants is between 15-25 times per year.
-That means 2-3 weeks of inventory.
+Strong inventory turnover for restaurants falls between 15-25 times yearly.
+That translates to 2-3 weeks of inventory.

 Restaurant with €200,000 annual purchases: